 Pheochromocytomas are catecholamine-releasing endocrine tumors of chromaffin cells.1-3

-The secretion of catecholamines typically results in hypertension, either continuous or paroxysmal.1,2 Pheochromocytoma patients are at high risk for developing hypertensive crisis (an acute increase in blood pressure with systolic blood pressures exceeding 180 mm Hg and diastolic pressures exceeding 120 mm Hg).1,4 Severe cases (hypertensive emergencies) may be associated with end organ damage such as hypertensive encephalopathy (manifesting with acute delirium, lethargy, confusion, or severe headache), pulmonary edema, myocardial ischemia, and acute renal failure.1,3,4 Pheochromocytoma-associated hypertension may respond poorly to conventional antihypertensive therapy.
+The secretion of catecholamines typically results in hypertension, either continuous or paroxysmal.3,4 Pheochromocytoma patients are at high risk for developing hypertensive crisis (an acute increase in blood pressure with systolic blood pressure exceeding 180 mm Hg and diastolic pressure exceeding 120 mm Hg).1,3 Severe cases (hypertensive emergencies) may be associated with visual disturbances, palpitations, encephalopathy, acute myocardial infarction, congestive heart failure, or cerebrovascular accidents; in cases of multisystem crisis, patients often develop pulmonary edema, cardiac arrhythmias, and acute renal failure.1,3,5 Pheochromocytoma-associated hypertension may respond inadequately to conventional antihypertensive therapy.3,6

 IMPORTANT SAFETY INFORMATION

 - DEMSER is contraindicated in persons known to be hypersensitive to this compound.

 - Maintain adequate intravascular volume intraoperatively (especially after tumor removal) and postoperatively to avoid hypotension and decreased perfusion of vital organs resulting from vasodilatation and expanded volume capacity.